 If you’re fed up with the usual holiday getaways and Christmas rituals, perhaps a volunteer trip is what you need this holiday.

 You can combine your love for travel and your desire to escape the holiday traditions by volunteering over the Christmas holiday.
-This is a great opportunity to do something rewarding and worthwhile and bring some festive cheer to deserving communities around the world.
+This is a great opportunity to do something rewarding and worthwhile.
+You will also bring some festive cheer to deserving communities around the world.

 Savvy Traveler: IVHQ, the world’s leading volunteer travel company, is offering Christmas volunteering opportunities with a focus on holiday-oriented projects and the chance to share in culturally-unique celebrations.
 Check them out here.